 The OWASP Top 10 has been updated several times over the years.
 The most recent update in 2017 revamped the list after a comprehensive study that looked at more than 50,000 applications and analyzed some 2.3 million vulnerabilities.

 The 2021 OWASP Top 10 list is the most data driven to date.
 A number of organizations provided data from more than 500,000 applications so that this update is based on the largest application security data set to date.
 Currently, the 2021 OWASP Top 10 is available for comments before the final version is released.
-This is part of an extensive series of guides about cybersecurity.

 Application security risks have changed over the past four years.
 This year, three new categories made the list – Insecure Design, Software and Data Integrity Failures, and Server-Side Request Forgery – and several categories that have been combined with others.